alfredkam/yakojs/README.md

 Minimal graphing library for light weight and fast server side rending & build w/ common js format.
 This graph is intend to generate light weight SVG graphs, and its more performable compare to highcharts / flot / c3

+This library also works great with webpack & react combo

 For demo ```node app.js``` and go to ```http://localhost:3000```

 ###Supported Graphs